padsley/DWUCK4/README.md

 Note that this is not my code.
 If you want me to take this repo offline then send me an e-mail.

 If you would like help with DWUCK, I can try - send me an e-mail.

+If you're looking for CHUCK3 - at present, that can be found in my 'AngCorPackage' repo.